Wael653/Project-sksy/README.md

 - Install PostgreSQL
 - Create a User named starsuser with the Password `stars123` and a Database named `starsdb`
 - Connect starsuser and starsdb

+## Used Apps:
+`star_ratings`, an app to create star rating fields more easily -> `https://django-star-ratings.readthedocs.io/en/latest/` run `pip install django-star-ratings` to install, further installation hints can be found at the link